khornberg/bible.math.js/README.md

 Why?
 If one is reading verses Gen 1:1-3, one has read three verses.

 *Important*
-Distance can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
+* Distance can calculate the distance (chapters and verses) of an entire book, however the reference must be created manually.
 This is because `parseReference('Gen')` returns the same as `parseReference('Gen 1')`.
-The reference must set the chapter and chapter1 to -1.
+The reference must set the `chapter` and `chapter1` to `-1`.
+* New objects are not created.
+The math is performed on the passed object.

 ##### bible.Reference object
 ```javascript